The holiday season is here, the kids are in school, Football is back, hockey is… forget about hockey.

 Beginning in October and rolling through the New Year, household spending drastically increases.

-- But wait, there’s more.
+But wait, there’s more.
 It’s cold, time to turn the heat up and hook up all of those icicle lights and holiday decorations.
-There goes your gas and electric bill.
+There go your gas and electric bills.